compneuro-da/rsHRF/documentation/manual/02_Installation.md

 </details>

-# Toolbox setup: install as an SPM toolbox
+# Setup: install as an SPM toolbox

 Ater downloading the release version of your choice, you can either use the scripts in ´code´ as a standalone, in combination with a demo script you will find in ´documentation/demo´.
 The demo script can also be tranformed for usage on the cluster (see: XXX).
 However, for now, the connectivity scripts are not yet available as a standalone as they are incorporated in the SPM script. <!-- use separet functions (for cluster usage); connectivity only available as part of SPM plugin -->